 Whiskey Still Campsite

-If you park at Mollyhugger Hill Parking Lot and cross the road (south of Hwy 190) you are going east on the trail down the mountain.
-About .4 mile in you come to large rock and a sign on the right.
+If you park at Mollyhugger Hill Parking Lot and cross the road (south of GA Hwy 190), you are going east on the trail down the mountain.
+About 0.4 mile in you come to a large rock and a sign on the right.
 Follow the site trail to the three tent sites on the hillside.
 This site was reworked in 1998-1999 as an Eagle Scout project.
 In 2001, Scouts reworked the access trail.
 There are only three tent sites and small fire rings.
 There is one larger fire ring just below the three tent sites with a nice sitting area.
 Water: It is a 1/4 mile down a marked water trail to a small spring southwest of the site.
 Note: There is still some evidence of a forest fire north and west of the campsite.
-It was burned in the spring of 2010 (campers left a smoldering fire that caught up and burned 15 surrounding acres.)
-This is NOT a group size site and limited to 3 tents.
+It was burned in the spring of 2010 (campers left a smoldering fire that caught up and burned 15 surrounding acres).

 Brown Dog Campsite

-Built in 1998 and is north of the trail just west of Mile 16 just east of the small waterfall near Brown Dog Bluff.
-Uphill past the entrance sign about 80 yards you find a nice flat area and three fire rings.
+Built in 1998 and is north of the trail just west of Mile 16, just east of the small waterfall near Brown Dog Bluff.
+Uphill past the entrance sign about 80 yards, you find a nice flat area and three fire rings.
 There is ample wood all around the site.
 To get to Brown Dog Campsite you can hike in from the Dowdell Knob area east about 1.5 miles or park at Rocky Point Parking Lot and hike in west about 2.1 miles.
-You can also hike in from the Dowdell Knob Road on the Sawtooth Trail to the east end of it, then west on the PMT to just past Mile 16.
+You can also hike in from the Dowdell Knob Road BootTop Trail Parking area then hike the BootTop Trail to the east end of it, then west on the PMT just past Mile 16.
 The water source is the spring and waterfall mentioned above.

-Located in a bottom alongside Sparks Creek just west of Mile 17.
-To get there go east of Dowdell Knob about two miles, or west of Rocky Point Parking Lot just over a mile in.
-The hike from Rocky Point in is the best, as the trail comes down through the cliffs at Rocky Point and it is down hill all the way.
-Just west of Mile 17 the trail turns left and you cross Sparks Creek on stepping stones and the trail continues along the stream to the sign marking the campsite and a small wooden bridge.
-Cross the bridge and turn right and you will see three fire rings along the stream.
+of Sparks Creek just across the creek from the previous site (just west of Mile 17 about 0.2 mile).
+The hike from Rocky Point is in its best (about 1.3 miles) as the trail comes down through the cliffs at Rocky Point and downhill all the way.
+Just west of Mile 17 the trail turns left and you cross Sparks Creek on stepping stones and the trail continues along the stream a short way then uphill about 100 yards to the signs marking the campsite (on your left).
+Take the short access trail downhill from there to the site.
+The new site location only has

 Sassafras Hill Campsite

 Most hike to the site starting in from the WJSP-TV tower and heading west on the trail some 4.6 miles to the site.
-You can also take a easy hike in from Rocky Point Parking Lot (cross Ga.
-190 from the parking lot ) and head east some .4 of a mile.
-West, just before the site is small wooden bridge that you cross and continue uphill on the blue-blazed PMT to the site on the left.
-The site has several fire rings located on this large flat hill top.
-This is a large site and a favorite of scout units in the past but be aware it is NOT suggested for groups use now as there is no water at the present time west and east of the site for the last couple years (only some runoff water after a rain at times.)
-This camp is to considered a DRY camp and stove use is suggested.
-Due to lack of water nearby, be cautious: if you have a campfire here, you will need to be sure and have brought in enough water to drown the fire out.
+You can also take an easy hike in from Rocky Point Parking Lot (cross GA 190 from the parking lot ) and head east 0.4 of a mile.
+West, just before the site is a small wooden bridge that you cross and continue uphill on the blue-blazed PMT to the site on the left.
+The site is located on a flat hill top.
+This is a large site and was a favorite of scout units in the past, but be aware it is

 Bumble Bee Ridge Campsite

-Most people hike in to this site from the WJSP-TV tower end of the trail.
-The site is located at the end of nice climb up a hill about 1.5 miles in from the WJSP-TV tower parking lot.
+Most people hike in to this site from the WJSP-TV tower at the end of the trail.
+The site is located at the end of an uphill climb just past Slippery Rock Falls, about 1.5 miles in from the WJSP-TV tower parking lot.
 The site has some large pine trees as cover.
-Water source is back down the trail at the bottom of the hill.
+Water source is back down the trail at the bottom of the hill east of the camp.
 Please stay on the marked blue-blazed trail in and near the campsite area when going for water.

 back to top